-Signing of the lecture book: active participation in lectures, dissection room and histology lab sessions is obligatory.
+Semester acceptance (i.e. signature): active participation in lectures, dissection room and histology lab sessions is obligatory.
 Students should attend at least 75% of the scheduled hours to gain a signature proving the validity of the semester.
 Absences are therefore limited in 25%.

-Midterm examinations: During the four semesters, both practical and theoretical knowledge will regularly be evaluated.
+Midterm examinations: During the semester, both practical and theoretical knowledge will regularly be evaluated.
+The midterm tests are obligatory and cannot be done at a different time, neither can they be retaken.
 The anatomy and histology mid-terms may be oral or written exams.
-The anatomy mid-terms include both identification of several structures on the specimen and theoretical questions related to the subject.
-The histology midterms include the identification of a certain number of structures in slides, as well as, theoretical questions related to the subject.
-(N.B. there are no histology midterms in the 3rd and 4th semesters.)
+Anatomy mid-terms include both identification of several structures on the specimen and theoretical questions related to the subject.
+Histology midterms include the identification of a certain number of structures in slides, as well as theoretical questions related to general embryology.
 The results of all tests will appear on the personal achievement cards.
+Absence will be recorded as 0 (zero) and calculated accordingly in the average of midterm tests.